rmzetti/hover-exec/READMORE.md

 ### Go

-Using go as a 'scripting language'
+Using go as a 'scripting language'.
+Note that the go.mod and go.sum files provided in the 'test' directory need to be in `eval console.log(tempFsPath)` //hover-exec to view the actual path for your system..

 ```go
 //go